AutoJenny/blog/docs/DEVELOPMENT.md

 - Real-time saving of associated settings (LLM model, temperature, max tokens)
 - User feedback on save operations through visual indicators
 - Error handling for failed save operations
+- **2024-05-02:** The template modal JavaScript now safely handles empty state and placeholder elements, preventing TypeErrors when opening the modal.
+Curly braces for template fields are inserted using Unicode escapes to avoid Jinja/JS conflicts.

 When working with templates:
 1. Select a template from the dropdown to load its content